Alexmhack/django_library/README.md

 with null=True and models.SET_NULL as we don't want to delete the objects related to it

 It is recommended to have a seperate model for each object in our models.

+Create the superuser using the createsuperuser command and log into the admin site